visit-dav/visit/src/doc/tutorials/MRI.rst

 1. Download `the MRI dataset <https://visit-dav.github.io/largedata/datarchives/mri>`_.
 2. Click on the *Open* icon to bring up the File open window.
-3. Navigate your file system to the folder containing "s01_anatomy_stripped.img".
+3. Navigate your filesystem to the folder containing "s01_anatomy_stripped.img".
 4. Highlight the file "s01_anatomy_stripped.img" and then click *OK*.

 Plotting areas of interest